alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 + These only be known at the ``secondary_time_index``, after the flight has completed: ``dep_delay``, ``taxi_out``, ``taxi_in``, ``arr_delay``, ``air_time``, ``carrier_delay``, ``weather_delay``, ``national_airspace_delay``, ``security_delay``, ``late_aircraft_delay``, ``dep_time``, ``arr_time``, ``cancelled``, ``diverted``

-An :class:`Entity <Entity>` can have a third, hidden, time index called the ``last_time_index``.
+An Entity can have a third, hidden, time index called the ``last_time_index``.
 More details for that can be found in the `other temporal workflows <#training-window-and-the-last-time-index>`_ section.

+.. _cutoff-time:

 Running DFS with a cutoff time dataframe
 -----------------------------------------

-A ``cutoff_time`` dataframe is a concise way of passing complicated instructions to :func:`Deep Feature Synthesis <dfs>`.
+A **cutoff_time** dataframe is a concise way of passing complicated instructions to :func:`Deep Feature Synthesis <dfs>` (DFS).
 Each row contains a reference id, a time and optionally a label.
 For every unique id-time pair, we will create a row of the feature matrix.

 Let's do a short example.
 Trip ``14`` is a flight from CLT to PHX on Janulary 31 2017 and trip ``92`` is a flight from PIT to DFW on January 1.
-We can set any cutoff time before the actual flight, emulating how we would make the prediction at that point in time.
+We can set any cutoff time before the flight is scheduled to depart, emulating how we would make the prediction at that point in time.
 We set two cutoff times for trip ``14``, one which is more than a month before the flight and another which is only 5 days before.
 For trip ``92``, we'll only set one cutoff time three days before it is scheduled to leave.

+These instructions say to build two rows for trip ``14`` using data from different times and one row for trip ``92``.
+Let's see what happens when we run DFS:

 .. ipython:: python

     ct = pd.DataFrame({'trip_log_id': [14, 14, 92],
-                       'cutoff_time': pd.to_datetime(['2016-12-28',
+                       'time': pd.to_datetime(['2016-12-28',
                                                       '2017-1-25',
                                                       '2016-12-28']),
                        'label': [True, True, False]})